KuroKim/steam-currency-to-rub/README.md

 Displays approximate RUB prices next to supported Steam prices in the Steam client and in the in-game overlay.

-Originally built for accounts/store pages showing prices in **KZT**, with an additional **RUB** price shown рядом for quick comparison.
+Originally built for accounts/store pages showing prices in **KZT**, with an additional **RUB** price shown next to the original price for quick comparison.

 ## What it does